Burning shoulder pain is a common problem and can be extremely unpleasant.

 Spinal stenosis is another possible cause of burning shoulder pain.
-This is when there is abnormal narrowing of the spinal canal (the gap in the spine for the spinal cord) which places increased pressure on the spinal cord and nerve roots.
+This is when there is abnormal narrowing of the spinal canal, the gap in the spine for the spinal cord.
+This places increased pressure on the spinal cord and nerve roots.

 Cervical stenosis can be extremely serious if there is too much narrowing of the spinal canal and the spinal cord is affected.
 In severe cases, surgery may be needed.

 It is caused by inflammation of the brachial plexus, a collection of nerves that travel from the lower neck, across the front of the chest, to the arm pit.

 Treatment usually involves a combination of strong painkillers, physical therapy and exercises.
 Find out more about the causes, symptoms and treatment options in the Brachial Neuritis section.

-Cervical (neck) arthritis is another possible cause of burning pain in the shoulder caused by wear and tear of the neck bones and discs.
-Discs start drying out, become weaker and lose height, and the smooth surface on the bones gradually wears away and bone spurs form, narrowing the space around the vertebrae which can place pressure on the surrounding nerves.
+Neck arthritis, aka cervical arthritis or cervical spondylosis, is another possible cause of burning pain in the shoulder caused by wear and tear of the neck bones and discs.
+As we age, discs start drying out, become weaker and lose height.
+The smooth surface on the bones gradually wears away and bone spurs form, narrowing the space around the vertebrae which can place pressure on the surrounding nerves.